PedroLopes/UnderwaterVR/README.md

 ![interface](tutorial-images/Project_UserInterfaces.jpg)

-Additionally, there are three crewmates scattered across your map: Pedro, Romain, and Susie, which you can see are selected below.
+Additionally, there are three crewmates on boats scattered across your map: Pedro, Romain, and Suzie, which you can see are selected below.

 ![interface](tutorial-images/Project_Crewmates.JPG)